-There is nothing like foreign travel to make you examine your beliefs.
-It used to annoy me when businesses offered a Spanish option on their phone menu.
+It would annoy me when businesses offered a Spanish option on their phone menu.
 I was even more annoyed when they asked me to press one for English.
 I felt like many Americans.
 Why should I have to press anything?
 English is our language.
-If people want to live here they should speak English.
+If people want to live here, they should speak English.

 A Happy Surprise

-Then Steve and I spent eight months in Europe and much to our surprise English was everywhere.
-From large cities like Barcelona and Paris, to the Bulgarian cities of Plovdiv and Byala, many people, especially those in the tourist and service industries, spoke English.
+Then Steve and I spent eight months in Europe, and much to our surprise English was everywhere.
+From large cities like Barcelona and Paris to the Bulgarian towns of Plovdiv and Byala, many people, particularly those in tourist and service industries, spoke English.

-It was good thing too because being able to communicate in the language of each country we visited would have required us to learn six different languages.
+It was a good thing too, because being able to communicate in the language of each country we visited would have required us to learn six different languages.

-According to the American Academy of Arts and Sciences 25% of Americans can speak a foreign language compared to 66% of residents of the European Union.
+According to this article from the American Academy of Arts and Sciences, 25% of Americans can speak a foreign language compared to 66% of residents of the European Union.

-Other times we were thankful to see or hear English were in museums, grocery stores, and pharmacies.
-We were especially thankful for the strangers who stepped in to help us communicate, often without being asked
+Other times we were grateful to see or hear English were in museums, grocery stores, and pharmacies.
+We were especially thankful for the strangers who stepped in to help us communicate, often without being asked.

 The Tables Have Turned

-Since we plan to spend 10 months in Latin America I have started learning Spanish through Rosetta Stone.
+Since we plan to spend ten months in Latin America, I have started learning Spanish through Rosetta Stone.
 It’s slow going, but also great to be able to communicate on a very rudimentary level in the local language.